fribbels/Fribbels-Epic-7-Optimizer/README.md

 This panel is similar to the primary stats panel, but applies for calculated stats.
 These stats you won't see in-game but are various ratings that can help decide between different builds.

-- **Hp*s** -- `Health * Speed` rating.
+- **HpS** -- `Health * Speed` rating.
 Useful for optimizing units where you want a combination of speed and pure health.
 - **Ehp** -- Effective HP, calculated by: `HP * (Defense/300 + 1)`.
 EHP is a measure of how much damage your unit can take before dying and is useful for rating the tankiness of units.
-- **Ehp*s** -- `Effective HP * Speed` rating.
+- **EhpS** -- `Effective HP * Speed` rating.
 Useful for optimizing units where you want a combination of speed and hp/def for tankiness.
 - **Dmg** --  Average damage, calculated by: `Attack * Crit Chance * Crit Damage`.
 Measures how much damage your unit will deal on average.
 Note that this takes crit chance into account, so lowering your crit chance impacts the Dmg rating because you'll crit less often, which lowers your average output.
-- **Dmg*s** -- DPS rating, calculated by: `Attack * Crit Chance * Crit Damage * Speed`.
+- **DmgS** -- DPS rating, calculated by: `Attack * Crit Chance * Crit Damage * Speed`.
 This measures how fast your unit can dish out damage.
-- **Mcdmg** -- Max Crit Damage, calculated by: `Attack * Crit Damage`.
+- **Mcd** -- Max Crit Damage, calculated by: `Attack * Crit Damage`.
 This does not take into account Crit Chance, as opposed to Dmg, and assumes your unit is at 100% Crit Chance.
 Useful for measuring damage of units like CDom that only need 50% Crit Chance, or PVE units that only need 85% with elemental advantage.
-- **Mcdmg*s** -- Max DPS rating, calculated by `Attack * Crit Damage * Speed`.
+- **McdS** -- Max DPS rating, calculated by `Attack * Crit Damage * Speed`.
 Similar to Dmg*s, just without Crit Chance.
 - **CP** -- This is the CP you would see on the unit's stat page ingame, but doesn't take skill enhances into account.
 Useful for optimizing unused characters with leftover gear for world boss.

 In this example we're looking for Ruele builds with at least 200,000 Effective HP.